Heart and Vascular

 To be eligible

 Depending on your medical history, health insurance or Medicare may cover Ornish Lifestyle Medicine, which is considered an intensive cardiac rehabilitation program.
-You meet criteria if you have had any one
+You meet criteria if you have had any one of the following:

 - Coronary artery bypass surgery